We've been featured in:

 Below, we have provided examples of accidents and subsequent injuries that could occur if no wet floor signs are displayed.

-• A slip and fall accident in a bar could occur if a drink was spilled on the floor and it wasn’t cleaned up or signposted.
-As a result, a customer may sustain a shoulder injury and arm injury.
+• A slip and fall accident in a bar could occur if a drink was spilt on the floor and it wasn’t cleaned up or signposted.
+As a result, a customer may damage their shoulder and sustain an arm injury.

 To find out more about what can cause slip and fall accidents, contact one of our expert advisors today for free legal advice.